Executive Clinical Staff

 Clinical Social Worker

 Michael is an independently Licensed Clinical Social Worker who has been providing outpatient psychotherapy services to children (ages 18 months +), adolescents, adults, couples and families in the central Ohio community since 1987.
 Michael joined Amigo Family Counseling, LLC (AFC) in 1998.
 At AFC, Michael works closely with Dr. Emilio Amigo in assessing individuals with Autism Spectrum Disorders who participate in Dr. Amigo’s Respons•ability Social Therapy™ Group Program.
-His contributions at Amigo Family Counseling include:
+Learn more about Michael's background and his contributions to Amigo Family Counseling here.